-- 1. Participation in OVW-sponsored training and technical assistance (TTA), including specific trainings mandated by OVW.
-This will include at least one training (outside of the New Grantee Orientation agenda) on trauma-informed legal representation and one training (outside of the New Grantee Orientation agenda) specific to projects that address the sexual assault priority area. - Collection of and reporting on performance indicators.
+- 1. Participation in OVW-sponsored training and technical assistance (TTA). - Collection of and reporting on performance indicators.
 Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 3.
 Participation in an assessment or evaluation, if OVW conducts one that requires grantee involvement. - 4.
-Attendance at new grantee orientation, unless exempted by OVW.
+Attendance at ICJR new grantee orientation. - 5.
+Participation in training and technical assistance by culturally and/or population specific technical assistance providers to increase understanding and capacity to address survivors from historically marginalized and/or underserved communities.